luxhealth/LuxHealth.github.io/_pages/patient.md

 ---
 <main class="master-container-1600">
     <h1>Lux Health for Patients</h1>
+    <p>In the United States, the good health care costs too much.
+But, little progress has been made in lowering health care costs, while delivering the best of U.S. care to the people.</p>

-    <p>Lux Health is founded and built by health care providers who see a vision for better and more convenient care at lower prices, using technology.</p>
+    <p>Lux Health is founded and built by health care providers who see a vision for better and more convenient care at lower prices, using cutting-edge technology.</p>

     <p>After working at world-class institutions, including Stanford Health Care and Dartmouth-Hitchcock Medical Clinic, our founding team saw opportunities to serve the best of U.S. care to everyone.</p>